 From Klamath Falls, OR, or Bend, OR, use Highway 97.

 From Medford, OR, use Highway 230.

-"Diamond and Lemolo Lake Area", and "Pacific Crest National Scenic Trail" brochures available from Diamond Lake Ranger District
+"Diamond and Lemolo Lake Area" and "Pacific Crest National Scenic Trail" brochures available at Diamond Lake Ranger District